swcarpentry/r-novice-gapminder/episodes/02-project-intro.md

 Now when we start R in this project directory, or open this project with RStudio, all of our work on this project will be entirely self-contained in this directory.

-## Best practices for project organisation
+## Best practices for project organization

 Although there is no "best" way to lay out a project, there are some general principles to adhere to that will make project management easier: